infinitepower18/WSA-Sideloader/README.md

 ## Getting started

-Make sure you have Windows Subsystem for Android installed on your Windows 11 machine.
+Make sure you have Windows Subsystem for Android installed on your machine.
 If you don't already have it, download it from [here](https://aka.ms/AmazonAppstore).
 You don't need to use the Amazon Appstore, however don't uninstall it as it will remove the subsystem.

 If you're not in a [supported country](https://support.microsoft.com/en-us/windows/countries-and-regions-that-support-amazon-appstore-on-windows-d8dd17c7-5994-4187-9527-ddb076f9493e), change your PC region setting to United States, you should then be able to download Amazon Appstore which contains the subsystem.
 You can change it back once you have installed it.